 The State University of New York's Board of Trustees has MANDATED that all students studying abroad be covered by comprehensive health insurance.
 A SUNY comprehensive health insurance policy is available for all participants in any overseas program sponsored by a SUNY campus.

 HTH Worldwide is a required purchase for all study abroad students studying on a SUNY Cortland program.
-HTH Worldwide will be billed by the Cortland Registrar's Office at a cost of $199.25 per semester of study abroad.
-SUNY Emergency Medical Evacuation and Repatriation policy, MEDEX coverage is included with the HTH Worldwide policy.
+HTH provides Emergency Medical Evacuation and Repatriation coverage, included with the HTH Worldwide policy.
 Some of the services provided include: multilingual telephone access to one or more of the fully staffed emergency centers 24-hours a day, consultation concerning second opinions and coordination of evacuation or repatriation arrangements.

-Both HTH Worldwide and MEDEX cover the student only for the duration of the overseas program unless you request to extend it through the Cortland’s Registrar’s Office.
+HTH Worldwide covers the student only for the duration of the overseas program unless you request to extend it through the Cortland’s Registrar’s Office.
 You will be billed by the Cortland Registrar’s Office for the length of coverage you have selected.

 Students covered under HTH are only expected to pay their medical expenses in person when visiting an out of network medical provider.
 To ensure that you are visiting an in-network HTH medical provider, call HTH to have them schedule your medical appointment with an in-network doctor or hospital.
 In-network doctors and hospitals are also available online at HTHStudents.com, but please make every effort to call HTH to set-up your medical visits.
 Of course, in the event of a medical emergency, proceed directly to the nearest doctor or hospital.